-To help trace your spending use your credit/debit card and bank statements, bills, invoices and receipts.
+Again, to help trace your spending use your credit/debit card and bank statements, bills, invoices and receipts.

 (I bet you’re beginning to see the patterns - and they’re not all pretty.)

-When you know what you have coming in, and what you know must be paid out each week or month, you can save what is over and accumulate a backup for emergencies or toward a big ticket item such as a new home, car, holiday, etc.
+When you know what you have coming in, and have put aside what must be paid out each week or month to clear any debt and met your needs, you can save what is over and accumulate a backup for emergencies, or toward a big ticket item such as a deposit on a new home, car, holiday, etc.

 Free saving and budgeting apps available iOS and Android

 MoneySmart’s Trackmygoals and Trackmyspend: simple apps that do exactly what they say.